Spring 2004 Fellows

-Amy was born in Chicago, IL in 1980.
+Amy was born in Chicago, IL.
 Her parents, who are of Taiwanese origins, are both naturalized citizens and live in Round Rock, TX.

 Amy received a BA in chemistry from Harvard University, where she graduated magna cum laude and Phi Beta Kappa and delivered the Harvard Oration at her Class Day Commencement Exercises.
 She holds both a JD and MBA from Stanford University.

 At Harvard University, she was President of the Harvard Model Congress, the nation's largest government simulation program for high school students, and co-founded the Harvard Political Education Program for local at-risk youth.
 At Stanford she was the Managing Editor of the Stanford Law and Policy Review and the Project Manager of the Stanford Affordable Housing Team.